By Tim Lambert

 However, his mother died in 1818.
 Before the end of the year, his father married a widow named Sarah Bush Johnston who had 3 children of her own.
 Abraham had little schooling but he did learn to read and write and he was an avid reader. n In 1830 his father moved the family to Illinois.

 In 1831 Abraham settled in New Salem and he tried a variety of jobs.
 He became a storekeeper but the business failed.
-He became a postmaster then a surveyor.
+He became a postmaster and then a surveyor.
 In 1834 he was elected to the Illinois House of Representatives.
 He studied the law to become a lawyer and he began to practice in 1836.
 He was also re-elected in 1836 and again in 1838 and 1840.

-Nevertheless in 1860 Lincoln became the Republican nomination for president.
+Nevertheless in 1860 Lincoln became the Republican nominee for president.
 He duly won the presidential election in November 1860.
 In the months after the election, some southern states ceded from the union.
 The civil war began shortly afterward.

 The Unionists suffered defeat at Bull Run in July 1861.
 On 23 September 1862 Lincoln made the Emancipation Proclamation.
 Slaves would be made free in any states still in rebellion on 1 January 1863.
 The war continued but in 1863 the Union began winning after their victory at Gettysburg in July.
 In November Lincoln made his famous speech The Gettysburg Address.
 He was re-elected president in 1864.
 The civil war ended in 1865.